Location: Columbia, South Carolina

 Speech Code Category: Harassment Policies

-Such conduct includes, but is not limited to action(s) or statement(s) that threaten harm or intimidate a person … or any other form of unwanted contact.
+Prohibited behaviors include: … Harassment or conduct (including but not limited to cyber-stalking, cyberbullying, etc.) that creates or attempts to create an intimidating, hostile, or offensive environment for another person including action(s) or statement(s) that threaten harm or intimidate a person or any other form of unwanted contact.

 Speech Code Category: Harassment Policies